flatpak/flatpak-docs/docs/introduction.rst

   of the work out of application development.

-In general Flatpak is best suited suited for desktop applications and while command line applications also work, it may not be suited in some
+In general Flatpak is best suited for desktop applications and while command line applications also work, it may not be suited in some
 cases: